nerddonkey/raksite/contact.md

 Rodney A. Kennedy (S'86--M'88--SM'01--F'05) received the B.E. degree (1st class honours and university medal) from the University of New South Wales, Sydney, Australia, the M.E. degree from the University of Newcastle, and the Ph.D. degree from the Australian National University, Canberra.
 Since 2000 he has been is a Professor in engineering at the Australian National University, Canberra, Australia.

-He has co-authored over 350 refereed journal or conference papers and a book "Hilbert Space Methods in Signal Processing" (Cambridge Univ.
+He has co-authored close to 400 refereed journal or conference papers and a book "Hilbert Space Methods in Signal Processing" (Cambridge Univ.
 Press, 2013).
 He has been a Chief Investigator in a number of Australian Research Council Discovery and Linkage Projects.
 His research interests include digital signal processing, digital and wireless communications, and acoustical signal processing.

 ---